Dekel-E/reccomendation_system/README.md

-# Recommendation System Models: Baseline & SVD
+# Recommendation System Models: Complete Implementation

-This project contains Python implementations of two fundamental collaborative filtering algorithms for predicting movie ratings, developed as part of a university assignment on E-Commerce.
+This project contains Python implementations of multiple recommendation system approaches, developed as part of a university assignment on E-Commerce.
+The project is divided into two main parts, each exploring different aspects of recommendation systems.

 ## Project Overview

-The goal of this project is to predict user ratings for movies on a scale of 1 to 5.
-Two different models are implemented to achieve this:
+This comprehensive recommendation system project implements three different approaches:

+**Part 1: Collaborative Filtering (Bias-based Recommendation System)**
-1.  **Baseline Model:** A model based on user and item biases.
+1. **Baseline Model:** A model based on user and item biases
-2.  **Matrix Factorization Model:** A model using Singular Value Decomposition (SVD) to find latent factors.
+2. **Matrix Factorization Model:** A model using Singular Value Decomposition (SVD) to find latent factors

-The performance of each model is evaluated using the Mean Squared Error (MSE) on the training data.
+**Part 2: Multi-Armed Bandit Recommendation System**
+3. **Stochastic MAB System:** A budget-constrained recommendation system using Thompson Sampling for exploration vs exploitation

 ---

 ## Algorithms Implemented

+## Part 1: Collaborative Filtering Models (Bias-based Recommendation System)

-### Task 1: Baseline Model with User/Item Biases (`task1.py`)
+### Task 1: Baseline Model with User/Item Biases (`biases_recsys/task1.py`)

 This model predicts a rating by starting with a global average and then adding learned biases for each user and item.
 The prediction formula is: